 She fled, tearing into the dark forest with only the dim moonlight as her guide.
 She burst through the first layer of trees and her sprint died.
 The icy air of October had frosted over the huge treacherous roots that covered the forest floor and each step farther, the path grew darker.
 The terrain from there was too dangerous to keep running and Avery reluctantly slowed to an agonizing crawl.
 She held out her hands to map out her surroundings before she took another careful step.
-Her fingers met rough bark and she lifted her boots over another root.
+Her fingers met rough bark and she lifted her boot over another root.

 Suddenly an explosion of noise ripped through the woods.
 Branches snapped and trees cried out as something slammed into them.
-The canopy parted and just for a second let in a splash of blue moonlight.
+The canopy parted and, just for a second, let in a splash of blue moonlight.
 The movement caught her eye and she saw a flicker of white crash down a quarter mile away from her position.
 Avery didn’t hesitate.
 She ran for it, leaping over the tangles of roots and dodging branches before her moonlight faded away.